jazir555/Math-Proofs/Proof Creation Ruleset.md

 10) **Do not assume any axioms aside from the proven axioms inside Mathlib**.
 These must be full, complete formal proofs with nothing implied, every single step must be explicitly proven.

-11) **If you encounter a blocker that prevents you from completing sorry's**: create the foundational mathematical formalizations required to unblock the sorrys, then continue to complete the sorry statements.
+11) **If you encounter a blocker that prevents you from completing sorry's**: create the foundational mathematical formalizations required to unblock the sorry's first, then continue to complete the sorry statements.